Arun08-96/Backorder-project/README.md

 * The second challenge is optimizing for the business case.
 To do so, we could explore cutoff (threshold) optimization which can be used to find the cutoff that maximizes expected profit.

-Model Building and Hyperparameter Tuning.
+`Model Building and Hyperparameter Tuning`.
-Decision tree was used to build the model and achieved a base score of 92%
+* Decision tree was used to build the model and achieved a base accuracy score of 92% with a precision